 An insertion order in advertising is an agreement between a publisher and an advertiser to run an ad campaign.
 It is the final step of a direct deal.
 Once an IO is signed, the advertiser has to honor the pre-agreed terms for the specified period.

 Creating and signing insertion orders digitally through a vendor like DocuSign is a digital insertion order.
 Both serve the same purpose, but a digital IO agreement is more convenient in today’s global business ecosystem.

 IO typically contains all crucial parameters of the advertising campaign.
 This includes,

 - Starting date,

 - Ending date,

 - Cost of the campaign.

-Benefits of IO
+Benefits of IO in Advertising

-How to prepare an Insertion Order?
+How to Prepare an Insertion Order?

 Insertion Order Template